 Leilani has been working with youth in after-school programs since she was 12.
 She chose to do dance classes at a local after-school elementary after running into some trouble and hasn't turned her back on educational arts programs for youth since!
 As an at-risk youth herself, she felt empowered by her ability to lead and the enthusiasm of her students.
 Since, she has continued to develop her pedagogy for arts education, graduating with a double-major in History of Art and Visual Culture and Sociology, as well as a minor in Dance, from UC Santa Cruz, where she co-founded Rainbow Theater's multicultural dance troupe and served on the Board of Director's for the Cultural Arts and Diversity Resource Center.
-Currently, she is pursuing her MFA in Creative Inquiry/Interdisciplinary Arts with a concentration in Art and Social Justice.
-With her extensive background in dance, singing, spoken word and acting, she strives to support young emerging artists to use their arts practices as a form of transformation, healing and empowerment for themselves and their communities.
+With an MFA in Creative Inquiry/Interdisciplinary Arts, she strives to support young emerging artists to use their arts practices as a form of transformation, healing and empowerment for themselves and their communities.

 Operations Coordinator, Arville Persons